3obby/ai/app/usergroupchatcontext/utils/llm_copilot_part1.md

 The fix removed the conditional logic that was prioritizing voiceSettings.model for voice messages and now consistently uses the bot's primary model field for all completions.

 This ensures that voice ghosts use appropriate models for both understanding (chat completions) and speaking (TTS), preventing API errors and the "multitude of voices" issue that occurred when multiple fallback responses were triggered due to failed API calls.

+## Voice Mode Duplicate Playback Fix

+We resolved an issue where users were hearing multiple overlapping voice responses during voice mode (the "multitude of voices" problem).
+The issue was caused by several components independently detecting new bot messages and calling the speech synthesis service for the same message, resulting in duplicate audio playback.

+The problem occurred because:

+1. Multiple components were monitoring new bot messages and calling `playBotResponse`:
+   - `VoiceIntegration.tsx` was calling it whenever a new bot message appeared
+   - `LiveKitIntegrationProvider.tsx` was also calling it after adding responses to the chat
+   - Other components might have been triggering playback for the same message

+2. There was no mechanism to prevent duplicate playback of the same message content.

+The solution implemented:

+1. Added message ID tracking in the `playBotResponse` function:
+   - Created a Set to track recently played message IDs
+   - Check if a message was already played before starting playback
+   - Automatically clean up the tracking after a reasonable timeout

+2. Updated components to pass the message ID parameter when calling `playBotResponse`

+This fix ensures that each bot response is only spoken once, preventing the annoying overlapping voices effect while maintaining the responsiveness of the voice interaction system.

+## Voice Mode Consistency Improvements

+We've implemented several improvements to the voice mode experience to enhance stability and user experience:

+1. **Standardized Voice Settings**
+   - Changed default voice from 'alloy' to 'coral' for all voice interactions
+   - Standardized voice speed to 1.0 for consistent pacing
+   - Set quality to 'standard' for predictable performance
+   - Updated VoiceOption type to include 'coral' as an option

+2. **Improved Transcription Preview**
+   - Replaced the in-blackbar transcription preview with a "ghost" message approach
+   - Interim transcriptions now appear as regular chat messages with a temporary state
+   - Final transcriptions replace the ghost message seamlessly
+   - Improved visual continuity by keeping all interactions in the main chat area

+3. **Fixed Voice Mode Close Button**
+   - Fixed error when clicking the close button in VoiceModeBlackbar
+   - Now directly calls voiceModeManager.deactivateVoiceMode() instead of trying to find and click the voice input button
+   - Ensures proper cleanup and voice-to-text transition

+These changes create a more predictable and reliable voice experience with consistent emotional tone and loudness, while maintaining all the advantages of our unified text chat architecture.

+## Echo Prevention in Voice Mode

+We've implemented several features to address the common issue of acoustic feedback (echo) in voice mode, where the bot's voice is picked up by the user's microphone, creating a feedback loop:

+1. **Echo Prevention Settings**
+   - Added a comprehensive set of echo prevention options in the Advanced Voice Settings panel
+   - Implemented three main strategies: enhanced audio processing, VAD tuning, and microphone muting
+   - Made all settings user-configurable with sensible defaults

+2. **Enhanced Audio Processing**
+   - Added WebRTC constraints for echo cancellation, noise suppression, and auto gain control
+   - Implemented in the VoiceActivityService with configureAudioProcessing method
+   - Applied automatically when enhanced audio processing is enabled

+3. **State-Based Microphone Management**
+   - Added automatic microphone muting during bot speech playback
+   - Integrated with MultimodalAgentService speaking state changes
+   - Automatically restores microphone after bot finishes speaking with a delay to prevent echo

+4. **Turn Detection Tuning**
+   - Increased default VAD threshold from 0.3 to 0.6 to reduce sensitivity to bot's voice
+   - Extended silence duration from 1000ms to 1500ms to prevent premature interruptions
+   - Added user-friendly sliders for fine-tuning these parameters based on environment

+These improvements significantly reduce the likelihood of echo feedback, creating a more natural conversational experience when using voice mode with speakers instead of headphones.